 Easy to Play

-For young beginners, it might be a good idea to invest in a violin package.
+For young beginners who are serious about their music, it’s worth it to invest in a violin package.
 These typically include a case, one or two bows, rosin cake, and maybe extra strings.

 The bright, open, and very smooth sound makes it suitable for beginners getting used to the violin.
-The fingerboard is ebony as well as the pegs and chinrest, making it nice and comfortable for young hands.
+The ebony fingerboard, pegs, and chin rest make it nice and comfortable for young hands.

-Two bows are included and are made of Brazilwood and real Mongolian horsehair.
-You’ll also get an adjustable shoulder rest, extra strings, rosin cake, and two bridges.
+This violin comes with digital tuner, note sticker and manual.
+You’ll also get an adjustable shoulder rest, extra strings, a rosin cake, and two bridges.